jimjamdev/woocss/README.md

 2. Get Susy, or a version of, working in libsass
 3. Get Breakpoint, or a version of, working in libsass
 4. Complete more components
-5. Work on woojs.
-Jquery/Zepto library.
+5. Create a yeoman installer

 == Installation =======================================================